Lomray-Software/react-mobx-manager/README.md

 );
 ```

-Connect mobx store to manager, and you're good to go!
+Connect mobx store to the manager, and you're good to go!

 ```typescript
 import { withStores } from '@lomray/react-mobx-manager';